-- 7.6 million individuals cycle through 3,100 local jails each year and many lose access to federal health benefits while they still await trial due to the #MIEP - In #county jails across the country, #MIEP unfairly revokes pre-trial detainees' federal health benefits such as Medicaid, Medicare, and the Children's Health Insurance program - #Counties operate 2,875 of our nation's local jails and the federal government forces counties into undue financial and administrative burdens to cover the cost of pre-trial detainees' loss of federal health benefits under #MIEP - Nearly 70 percent of the 7.6 million individuals that cycle through local jails each year are pretrial detainees that unfairly lose access to federal health benefits due to #MIEP - The #MIEP causes disruptions in primary and behavioral health care access for justiceinvolved populations enrolled in federal health programs.
+- 11 million individuals cycle through 3,100 local jails each year and many lose access to federal health benefits while they still await trial due to the #MIEP - In #county jails across the country, #MIEP unfairly revokes pre-trial detainees' federal health benefits such as Medicaid, Medicare, and the Children's Health Insurance program - #Counties operate 2,875 of our nation's local jails and the federal government forces counties into undue financial and administrative burdens to cover the cost of pre-trial detainees' loss of federal health benefits under #MIEP - 60% of the 11 million individuals that cycle through local jails each year are pre-trial detainees that unfairly lose access to federal health benefits due to #MIEP - The #MIEP causes disruptions in primary and behavioral health care access for justice-involved populations enrolled in federal health programs.
 This discontinuity in care contributes to detrimental health outcomes and increases rates of jail recidivism. - Uninterrupted health care helps those who enter the criminal justice system break the cycle of recidivism exacerbated by untreated physical and mental illnesses and substance use disorders.
 Congress must #AmendtheMIEP

-- The delays associated with reinstating suspended Medicaid coverage under #MIEP results in poorer health outcomes, increased recidivism and higher taxpayer costs to #counties - Congress must amend Section 1905(a)(A) of the Social Security Act to allow for the continuation of federal health benefits for pre-trial detainees #MIEP - Innocent until proven guilty.
-Having access to federal health benefits while awaiting trial with presumed innocence is an individual's constitutional right #AmendtheMIEP - Congress can help #counties break the cycle of recidivism caused by untreated mental illness and substance use disorders by amending the #MIEP to allow access to federal health benefits for those awaiting trial - #Counties applaud the inclusion of MIEP reforms in the FY 2023 omnibus appropriations bill - As a result of NACo's advocacy, states are now required to provide Medicaid and Children's Health Insurance Program benefits to juveniles awaiting trial and reentering their communities.
-Additionally, states have the option to extend these benefits to the broader pretrial population, ensuring better access to healthcare during critical periods of involvement with the justice system.
+- Termination of health care coverage under #MIEP results in poorer health outcomes, increased recidivism and higher taxpayer costs to #counties - Congress must amend Section 1905(a)(A) of the Social Security Act to allow for the continuation of federal health benefits for pre-trial detainees #MIEP - Innocent until proven guilty.
+Having access to federal health benefits while awaiting trial with presumed innocence is an individual's constitutional right #AmendtheMIEP - Congress can help #counties break the cycle of recidivism caused by untreated mental illness and substance use disorders by amending the #MIEP to allow access to federal health benefits for those awaiting trial - #Counties applaud the inclusion of MIEP reforms in the recently passed FY 2023 omnibus appropriations bill - As a result of NACo advocacy, states now have the option to continue access to Medicaid and Children's Health Insurance Program benefits for juveniles awaiting trial and juveniles reentering their communities